Zippy-boy/wire-pod/Home.md

 # Caveats

 - The Vector mobile app cannot work with a bot that has been authenticated with wire-pod.
-    - An alternative, mostly functional web app alternative is available
+    - An alternative, fully functional web app alternative is included
 - You must use 1.8 or 2.0.1 if you want to use this with a production bot.
 You cannot use any firmware version below that.
 I personally haven't run into any issues with it, and have noticed it to actually be quite active, but it is something to note.
-    - When Digital Dream Labs provides newer escape pod robot software, you can upgrade to those and they should retain functionality with wire-pod.
+    - When (if) Digital Dream Labs provides newer escape pod robot software, you can upgrade to those and they should retain functionality with wire-pod.

 ***